-OFFICIAL-SENSITIVE: COMMERCIAL SCHEDULE 6 - SUPP LIER'S COMMERCIALLY SENSITIVE INFORMATION FORM endeavour to maintain provide as much information as possible.
-The Buyer shall the confidentiality of the sensitive information, but the ultimate publish or disclose lies with the Buyer.
-1
+SCHEDULE 6 - SUPPLIER'S COMMERCIALLY SENSITIVE INFORMATION FORM

-Contract Ref No
+The Supplier should provide as much information as possible.
+The Buyer shall endeavour to maintain the confidentiality of the sensitive information, but the ultimate decision on whether to publish or disclose lies with the Buyer.

-Description of Supplier's Commercially Sensitive Information None - work will not be published by DBT.
-It is for internal use in supporting policy development only.
+Contract Ref No Description of Supplier's Commercially Sensitive Information Cross reference(s) to location of sensitive information Explanation of sensitivity

-Cross reference(s) to location of sensitive information
+Details of potential harm from

-Explanation of sensitivity
+disclosure

-Details of potential harm from disclosure
+Period of

-Period of confidence
+confidence

 Name:

 Contact details for Position:

 Transparency/FOI A matters Address:

 Telephone Number:

 Email Address: